Refined Winter Fashion Tips: Warm Fashion for Cold Weather

 You Need Proper Footwear

-When it comes to inclement weather, function always trumps fashion.
-A pair of warm boots that provide traction on slick sidewalks is a must-have for cold weather.
-Come winter, I keep a pair of black pumps at the office and wear boots on my commute.
-When out and about, slim jeans and pants look great peeking out of tall fur-trimmed winter boots for ski lodge style.
-Tall leather boots (especially if they are waterproof) are wonderful for when it’s cold but there’s no snow or ice; the leather is a wind breaker and an extra layer of warmth.
-I’ll wear tall boots with a dress or skirt, fleece tights and wool knee-high socks and be toasty while still maintaining my personal style.
-FYI all the boots featured in the carousel below are waterproof and ready for all sorts of frightful weather!
+Slim jeans and pants look great peeking out of tall fur-trimmed winter boots for ski lodge style.
+Tall leather boots (especially when waterproof) are wonderful for when it’s cold but not wet; the leather acts as a windbreaker and can add an extra layer of warmth.
+I’ll wear tall boots with a dress or skirt, fleece tights, and wool knee-high socks and be toasty and stylish.

 Choose Outfits with Layers, Length, and Warm Fabrics

-If you plan on getting away with a long-sleeved tee and a pair of jeans you’re going to be shivering all day.
+If you plan on getting away with a long-sleeved tee and a pair of jeans, you’re going to be shivering all day.

 Longer Coats that Repel Wind